RECIPES & NUTRITION

 How to know if the AIP diet worked for you

-While 30 days is a suggested minimum amount of time to follow the diet, it is ideal to wait to see clear improvement in the autoimmune conditions and associated symptoms before starting reintroductions.
-An elimination diet is not meant to last forever but it could take some people 30 days and others a few months to see marked improvement in symptoms success with AIP.
-Once improvement is seen, you reintroduce foods safely and slowly following a formal schedule.
-At Parsley Health, we recommend working with one of our health coaches for guidance and support while challenging and reintroducing foods.
+At Parsley Health, we recommend working with one of our providers for guidance and support while challenging and reintroducing foods.
 The ultimate goal of AIP is to create a personalized diet that uncovers specific dietary triggers and will promote healing in the long-term.

 Our takeaway

-• Elimination diets are highly regarded in the medical community as an effective means of identifying dietary triggers.
+Elimination diets are highly regarded in the medical community as an effective means of identifying dietary triggers.

-• The autoimmune Paleo diet should be thought of as an elimination diet that is focused on analyzing all potentially inflammatory foods for a highly reactive population.
+The autoimmune paleo diet should be thought of as an elimination diet that is focused on analyzing all potentially inflammatory foods for a highly reactive population.

 Kelly Candela is a registered Dietitian Nutritionist with six years of experience in the health and wellness field, four of which have been spent right here at Parsley Health supporting members with everything from gut issues and autoimmune disease to cardiometabolic health concerns and fertility.
 She holds a Master's of Science in Nutrition from one of the leading science-based natural medicine schools in the country, Bastyr University, and completed her dietetic internship at Sea Mar Community Health Center in Seattle, WA.